markjoshwel/pymtheg/README.md

 ## Installation

-pymtheg requires Python 3.6.2 or later.
+pymtheg requires Python 3.6.2 or later, and ffmpeg.

 ### From pip